Strange but true:

 Among the earwitnesses to JFK’s murder were no less than 21 law enforcement officers.

-They were experienced in crime scene investigation.
-They were dispersed at various around the park-like area, which means they would have heard different echo patterns, a frequent source of faulty earwitness testimony.
+Most importantly, they were dispersed at various around the park-like area of Dealey Plaza, which means they would have heard different echo patterns, a frequent source of faulty earwitness testimony.

 What did these earwitnesses say about the origins of the gunshot killed JFK?